laurentpayot/minidenticons/README.md

 <img src="Johnny5.svg" alt="Johnny5 identicon" width="150" height="150">
 </td></tr></table>

 - Note that the picture above is resized.
-[By default identicons will take all the width available.](https://raw.githubusercontent.com/laurentpayot/minidenticons/main/Johnny5.svg)
+[By default identicons will take all the space available.](https://raw.githubusercontent.com/laurentpayot/minidenticons/main/Johnny5.svg)

 - The white space around the colored squares is here to allow uncropped circle avatars like the ones you can see in the [demo](https://laurentpayot.github.io/minidenticons/).